5 Simple Ways to Pay Your Water Bill Online and Avoid Late Fees

 Step 2: Find the Bill Payment Section.
 Look for clear labels like “Pay Bill,” “Online Payments,” or “Customer Portal” on the homepage.
 This section is usually prominently displayed for easy access.

 Step 3: Enter Account Information.
-You’ll be prompted to enter your unique customer account number, and sometimes other details like your registered mobile number or email.
+You will be prompted to enter your unique customer account number, and sometimes other details like your registered mobile number or email.
 Double-check these details to ensure accuracy.

 Step 4: Choose Your Payment Method.
 Select your preferred payment option, such as debit card, credit card, net banking, or UPI.
 Follow the on-screen instructions to enter your payment details securely.

 Step 5: Confirm and Get Receipt.
 Review all the payment details one last time before confirming.
-Once the transaction is successful, you’ll receive a digital receipt or confirmation number.
-It’s wise to save or print this for your records.
+Once the transaction is successful, you will receive a digital receipt or confirmation number.
+It is wise to save or print this for your records.

 Always save your digital receipt.
 It serves as proof of payment and contains a unique transaction ID, which can be crucial if you ever need to query a payment.